 - Stuffed Cabbage Rolls with Lamb

-You can also try a recipe with any number of other vitamin K foods, such as turnip greens, mustard greens, collards and spinach.
+You can also try a recipe with any number of other vitamin K food sources, such as turnip greens, mustard greens, collards and spinach.

 Enjoy a leafy green salad, greens cooked with other veggies, a raw spinach salad, kale cooked as a side dish or any other types of dishes that help you reach your daily needs.